lioneaglesolutions/docs-2/expectations.md

 <a name="when"></a>
 ### `when()`

-The when method will execute the given callback when the first argument given to the method evaluates to `true`:
+The when method will execute the given `callback` when the first argument given to the method evaluates to `true`.

 ```php
 expect($user)